phweyland/dt-plugins/README.md

 ## ExifToolWeb.txt

   Not a plugin but an argument file for ExifTool.
-It does then the same job as the previous plugin but probably much faster.
+To be used after native file on disk export selected.
+It does the same job as the previous plugin but probably much faster.

   Command line : path\exiftool.exe -@ path\ExifToolWeb.txt FILES